 In addition, we also have concepts that are not of real things in our environment but that are purely abstract ideas themselves: “justice” “equality” “symmetry” “love” “above” “before” “obnoxious” and “baroque” to name a few.
 And unlike animal categories it seems we can add to our conceptual ontology continuously with new objects and abstract relations to form an ever-growing, possibly unlimited set of things which we discover, or create ourselves.
 “Selfies” and “selfie sticks” and the “Cloud” and the “LHC” (Large Hadron Collider), come to mind as wholly new concepts of artifacts we only recently created.
 And they are complex concepts that one could describe and associate other concepts with, almost indefinitely it seems.
 “Texting”, sexting”, “super symmetry” and “entanglement”, are behaviors of people and sub-atomic particles that were unknown when I was a kid being all new concepts packed with a rather unlimited number of associations to other concepts we keep in our heads.
 Psychologists call this apparently unlimited and infinitely interconnected set of ever-growing concepts the semantic network: where meanings of things and their relations trigger other concepts and their relations.
 It may be the source of our creativity, as well as our unique descriptive and problem-solving skills that allowed us as humans to occupy the “cognitive niche”.

 An example of this distinction is the concept of “cat”.
 Your dog and your cat have a category of “cat” based on critters (and objects) that look, smell, sound, and act like “cats”.
 Your dog will respond characteristically to any given cat-looking thing (statues or stuffed cats included at times), very different than how he responds to you or other people, or to dogs and other critters.
 There is no evidence your dog has any sort of mental representation beyond this perceptual category of “cat.”
 There’s no evidence his cat category include abstract relations and descriptions such as “carnivore” “feline” “furred” “cuddly” “aloof” “meows” “eats mice” “stalks prey” “playful” “animal” “vertebrate” “mammal” “black ones are bad luck” “Siamese ones are snotty” “killed off by Schroedinger”…you get the idea.
 These ideas all go into our full blown concept of cat, and we could go on with those abstracted associations (all concepts themselves) for hours if we put our minds to it.
-Dogs and other animals not only exhibit no evidence of having concepts, but there is no theory offered as to how their brains might have acquired conceptual ability in their evolution.
+Dogs and other animals not only exhibit no evidence of having concepts, in addition, there is no theory offered as to how their brains might have acquired conceptual ability during their evolution.

 We offhandedly say of someone “they have no concept” when we are describing someone gullible, clueless, not really hip to what’s going on.
 That term fits all too well when we watch a dog or another animal be utterly fooled by a statue of a person or another critter…They just don’t “get it”: